+86-19905053351 info@toplonsun.com

 In baby and adult diapers, ADL ensures rapid urine acquisition and distribution, preventing leaks and maintaining skin dryness.
 The multi-layer structure adapts to body movements while providing maximum absorbency.

-ADL for diaper
+ADL for diaper application

 ADL for Sanitary Napkins